MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 In either Power BI or Power Apps, using incremental refresh requires that source data ingested into the dataflow have a DateTime field on which incremental refresh can filter.

+> [!NOTE]
+> When the schema for a table in an analytical dataflow changes, a full refresh has to take place so that all data created by the dataflow after refresh shares the same schema.
+As a result, any data stored incrementally will be refreshed and in some cases, if the source system does not retain historic data, will be lost.

 ## Configuring incremental refresh for dataflows

 A dataflow can contain many entities.
 Incremental refresh is set up at the entity level, allowing one dataflow to hold both fully refreshed entities and incrementally refreshed entities.